BeAPI/shoppingfeed-for-woocommerce/readme.txt

 Version 6.0.0 is a major version, there are several changes and improvements which affect the architecture of the plugin.
 You will have to re-configure the plugin, all the previous settings will be lost

 == Changelog ==
+* 6.1.15
+  * Weight of variations is back into attributes
 * 6.1.14
   * Add support for Woocommerce Shipment Tracking Pro
   * Fix usage of Yoast option